 Misreading Signals--How Innocent Actions Can be Misinterpreted and Trigger Biting

-Beak Behavior Misinterpreted by Humans--A parrot uses its beak as an extension of itself, for any number of tasks.
+Beak Behavior Misinterpreted by Humans--A parrot uses its beak as an extension of itself, and for any number of tasks.
 This includes preening, foraging, chewing, etc. For example, in the wild, a bird would grab onto a branch with its beak, prior to stepping onto it.

 If a human presents a finger and tells the bird to step up, the parrot may respond by testing this "perch" first via beak to hand.
-At this stage, the parrot is not interested in biting, it is merely doing what it would do in nature, as anyone human or animal with a lick of sense would do, ensuring the safety of wherever it is about to place its weight.
+At this stage, the parrot is not interested in biting, it is merely doing what it would do in nature, as any human or animal with a lick of sense would do, ensuring the safety of wherever it is about to place its weight.

 Now, if the human is afraid of receiving a bite and jerks the hand away, this reaction may actually trigger biting on the part of the parrot.